 In a heavily regulated industry like casino and route-based gaming, our attorneys knew early on that the best way to learn the industry was by starting from the inside — by working as gaming counsel with state governments and their regulatory authorities to draft and advise on gaming legislation, rules, and regulations.
 In addition to working on the government side of gaming, our lawyers gained an in-depth understanding of the operational side of the gaming business by serving as counsel to some of the largest casino gaming companies in the world.
 We also acquired significant expertise in the financial structuring of gaming transactions by representing investors, including private equity sources, real estate investment trusts, and lenders to gaming projects.

-Given our depth of experience and client successes, the Gaming group earned a prestigious award as a “Leading Law Firm” Nationwide by Chambers USA for Gaming and Licensing Law in 2020 and 2021.
+Given our depth of experience and client successes, the Gaming group and our lawyers have been recognized nationally by Chambers USA for Gaming and Licensing Law since 2020.

 Our attorneys collaborate with industry clients in all aspects of casino and route-based gaming-related transactions, including the development and acquisition of facilities, structuring, negotiating, and documenting of joint ventures to develop or acquire gaming projects.
 We represent pari-mutuel, off-track betting, and “racino” gaming operations, and advise casino operators, casino gaming suppliers, equipment manufacturers, and industry vendors on licensing and other regulatory matters.
 We represent gaming operators in multiple jurisdictions, and advise Native American tribes with respect to Class II and Class III gaming operations.